jianghaofeng88/Mahjong_Calculator/README.md

 9. Chow = a composition of three consecutive tiles (e.g. [Character 2, Character 3, Character 4])
 10. Win = 14 cards on hand with exactly 1 eye and 4 (Pongs or Chows or Both), in other words, 14=2+3+3+3+3

-For this program, we assume you want to achieve a winning hand on "Pure Concealed Hand", which means all tiles have the same suit and can combine to any meld.
+We assume you want to achieve a winning hand on "Pure Concealed Hand".
-Therefore, we mark each tile only using its rank (i.e. 1-9) Now you have 13 tiles on hand and we are waiting for the 14th tile, so this program is used to analyze which rank can lead to a win.
+Therefore, we mark each tile only using its rank (i.e. 1-9), since pure means all tiles have the same suit.
+Now you have 13 tiles on hand and we are waiting for the 14th tile, so this program is used to analyze which rank can lead to a win.

 For example,